Executive Education

 DIGITAL TRANSFORMATION MANAGEMENT

-This program is designed for individuals who want to understand and advance the use of digital in their daily work.
+The Digital Transformation Management program is for individuals who want to understand digital transformation and advance the use of digital technology and generative AI in their daily work.
 Ideal participants would be individual contributors from various business units, such as marketing, sales, HR, operations, IT, and finance.

 Become a better contributor to a digital change project by:

-The program is custom designed and delivered in an 11-week format.
-Participants are selected into cohorts and collectively attend two faculty-led 2-hour synchronous sessions (an opening session and a closing session) and weekly 1.5-hour Peer Learning sessions.
+The program is custom-designed and delivered in an 11-week format.
+Participants are selected into cohorts and collectively attend two faculty-led 2-hour synchronous sessions (an opening and a closing session) and weekly 1.5-hour Peer Learning sessions.

 Synchronous sessions include small group activities and guest speakers from industry.
 The time commitment is approximately 4-6 hours per week.